YINI-lang/YINI-spec/YINI-Specification.md

 ## 1. Introduction
 ### 1.1.
 What is YINI?
-**YINI (Yet another INI)** is a lightweight, human-readable configuration file format—defined by a formal grammar—designed to provide simplicity, flexibility, and clear separation of concerns in configuration data.
+**YINI** is a lightweight, human-readable configuration file format—defined by a formal grammar—designed to provide simplicity, flexibility, and clear separation of concerns in configuration data.
 Its syntax is inspired by widely-used configuration file formats like INI and YAML, but also by JSON, C, and Python.
 YINI aims to offer a more consistent and intuitive structure, allowing for easy parsing and editing by both humans and machines.

 YINI is particularly targeted at users who need a straightforward format for storing and organizing configuration data, where human readability and ease of use are paramount.
 YINI is flexible enough to handle a wide range of use cases—from simple key-value pairs to nested and structured data—making it an effective choice for everything from application preferences and program settings to complex system configuration files.